Chouinard's formula for $C$-quasi-injective dimension: Introduction

+Motivated by the articles previously mentioned, the objective of this paper is to provide a Chouinard's formula for $C$-quasi-injective dimension.
 The main results of this paper extend and unify the Bass formula for $C$-quasi-injective dimension proved in \cite[Theorem 7.4]{ferraro} when $\operatorname{Tor}_{>0}^R(C,M)=0$ and the recently proved Chouinard formula for quasi-injective dimension \cite[Theorem 3.3]{Tri}.
 Let us now briefly describe the contents of this paper.
-In Section \ref{preli} we introduce the definitions, notation and facts.
-In Section \ref{main}, we establish a version of Chouinard's formula for $C$-injective dimension (Lemma \ref{lemma1}) and then prove the following main results: \begin{theorem}[See Theorem \ref{Cchouinard}] Let $C$ be a semidualizing $R$-module and let $M$ be an $R$-module of finite and positive $C$-quasi-injective dimension.
-If $\operatorname{Tor}_{>0}^R(C,M)=0$, then
+In Section \ref{preli}, we begin by introducing the necessary notations, definitions, and foundational results that will be utilized throughout the paper.
+In Section \ref{main}, we first establish a version of Chouinard's formula for $C$-injective dimension (Proposition \ref{lemma1}) and then prove the following main results: \begin{theorem}[See Theorem \ref{Cchouinard}] Let $C$ be a semidualizing $R$-module and let $M$ be an $R$-module of finite and positive $C$-quasi-injective dimension with $\operatorname{Tor}_{>0}^R(C,M)=0$.
+Then

-\end{theorem} \begin{theorem}[See Theorem \ref{theoremfg}] Let $C$ be a semidualizing $R$-module and let $M$ be a finitely generated $R$-module of finite $C$-quasi-injective dimension.
-If $\operatorname{Tor}_{>0}^R(C,M)=0$, then
+\end{theorem} \begin{theorem}[See Theorem \ref{theoremfg}] Let $C$ be a semidualizing $R$-module and let $M$ be a finitely generated $R$-module of finite $C$-quasi-injective dimension with $\operatorname{Tor}_{>0}^R(C,M)=0$.
+Then